aliyun/terraform-provider-alicloud/website/docs/r/slb_load_balancer.html.markdown

 * `load_balancer_spec` - (Optional) The specification of the Server Load Balancer instance.
 Default to empty string indicating it is "Shared-Performance" instance.
  Launching "Performance-guaranteed" instance, it must be specified.
 Valid values: `slb.s1.small`, `slb.s2.small`, `slb.s2.medium`, `slb.s3.small`, `slb.s3.medium`, `slb.s3.large` and `slb.s4.large`.
 It will be ignored when `instance_charge_type = "PayByCLCU"`.
-* `tags` - (Optional) A mapping of tags to assign to the resource.
+* `tags` - (Optional, Computed) A mapping of tags to assign to the resource.
 The `tags` can have a maximum of 10 tag for every load balancer instance.
+This filed mark as `Computed` since v1.217.1.
 * `payment_type` - (Optional) The billing method of the load balancer.
 Valid values are `PayAsYouGo` and `Subscription`.
 Default to `PayAsYouGo`.
 * `period` - (Optional) The duration that you will buy the resource, in month.
 It is valid when `PaymentType` is `Subscription`.
 Default to 1.
 Valid values: [1-9, 12, 24, 36].
 This attribute is only used to create `Subscription` instance or modify the `PayAsYouGo` instance to `Subscription`.
 Once effect, it will not be modified that means running `terraform apply` will not affect the resource.
 * `master_zone_id` - (Optional, ForceNew) The primary zone ID of the SLB instance.
 If not specified, the system will be randomly assigned.
 You can query the primary and standby zones in a region by calling the [DescribeZone](https://help.aliyun.com/document_detail/27585.htm) API.